Agnieszka-21/health-store/README.md

 In the Checkout app, there are 2 models: __Order,__ and __OrderLineItem,__ both copied and adapted from the walkthrough project Boutique Ado.
 You can find a link to this project under [Credits](#code) in the Credits section.

 In the Blog app, further models were created: __Article, Recipe, Reading,__ and __FavouriteRecipe__.
-What is unique for the first two is the fact that they use Summernote to store blog post content.
 The last two models are connected to the UserProfile model and are created/updated with signals, ensuring that each user has automatically one reading list (a list of bookmarked articles), and one list of favourite recipes in their account that they can interact with.

 There is just one custom models in the Events app, called __Events__, utilized to store data in relation to monthly online events (webinars) on topics related to health and well-being.